Xunnamius/isomorphic-json-fetch/README.md

     handleErr(`fetch failed: ${e}`);
 }

 // 3.
-Explicitly capturing JSON from non-2xx responses
+Explicitly capturing typed JSON from non-2xx responses (e.g. 404, 500)

-const configuration = { // <== this can also be set globally, see below
+const configuration = { // <== any configs can also be set globally, see below
     method: 'POST',
     body: { query: 'some-string' }
 };